vpinball/pinmame/src/p2k/README.md

   column is `core_findSize()`'s `+ 1` and every `CORE_VIDEO` game has it - Baby Pac-Man and Granny
   report 257 for a 256-pixel screen.
 It is left alone deliberately: changing it would move those games' output too.
+* **The mask window disagreement is unresolved.** The four mask images (`im_mask0`..`im_mask3` in the update package) live on the Prism card.
+This driver, like the MAME one it came from, maps `0x14000000-0x14ffffff` as one *banked* window selected by `prism_1400_w`, and maps the other three again fixed at `0x15000000`/`0x16000000`/`0x17000000` - so bank 0 is reachable only through the bank register.
+The firmware treats all four as fixed windows and never banks:
+  `boot_im_mask_bank_is_valid` (rfm 2.22 at `0x2861bc`) checksums them at `0x14400000`,
+  `0x15000000`, `0x16000000`, `0x17000000` against the sizes and checksums at BootData `+0x5c/+0x60`, `+0x64/+0x68`, `+0x6c/+0x70`, `+0x74/+0x78`.
+Note the first is `0x144-`, not
+  `0x140-`, so where the firmware expects mask 0 the window answers from 4 MB into whichever bank is selected.
+Nothing has been seen to depend on it - both games boot and play, and a normal power-up never validates the masks at all (the console prints BOOT DATA, SYS IMAGE, GAME CODE and SYMBOLS banners and no mask one, so that routine appears to run only while an update is written).
+Settling it needs a machine that reads a mask through `0x14400000` with a bank other than 0 selected, or the Prism card's own address decode.

 * **Lamp fault detection: per-lamp works, the matrix test is unconfirmed.** Pinball 2000 lets an operator find a dead bulb from the test menu, by driving a lamp and reading it back.
 That readback is registers `0x10`/`0x11` on the power driver board - the 74LS240 the operations